text only

 Q. What are the benefits for students?

-Q. How will the award be dispersed?
+Q. How and when will the award be dispersed?

 Q. Can a student earn course credit for participating?